GalOren26/computerVison/readme.md

 This repo contains my assigments and summaries for Algo and App in Computer Vision course at the Technion University.
+Each branch is dedicated to a different task assigned throughout the course.

   1.basic-image-procssing